Fitbit Premium vs free: What's the difference and is it worth upgrading in 2024?

 If you're already subscribed to other fitness platforms, regularly watch workout and recipe videos online, attend classes rather than go to the gym on your own, and think you could assess your readiness levels from how tired you're feeling, you may find you don't have use for the additional features.
 In that case, in weighing up Fitbit Premium vs free, the free app version would be just fine.

-Equally, if you're not interested in signing up to another monthly subscription and just want one upfront cost, it may be worth weighing up Garmin vs Fitbit.
-Garmin devices offer many of these features automatically with purchase - although not all, so check the small print.
+Equally, if you're not interested in signing up to another monthly subscription and just want one upfront cost, a device like the Garmin Venu 3S may be a good option.
+Garmin devices offer many of these features automatically with purchase - although not all so check the small print.

 The free version of the app is a great choice for those new to Fitbit who are still sussing out everything the tracker has to offer, along with anyone who wants the basics of fitness tracking like step count, distance, heart rate, and calorie-burn insights.